sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Tools of Artifice

 You produce your spell inventions and infuse items using your tools which act as your spellcasting focus.
-These tools can be a sewing kit, smithís tools, thievesí tools, or any sort of artisanís tools.
+These tools can be a sewing kit, smith√≠s tools, thieves√≠ tools, or any sort of artisan√≠s tools.
 After you gain the ability to infuse items at 2nd level, you can also use any item bearing one of your infusions as tools of artifice.
 You must be proficient with the tools you use in this way.

 ### Craftsman

 Artificers often start out in creative or artistic trades.
-You gain an expertise die on Engineering checks, and on artisan's tools checks and smithís tools checks made to create items or make repairs.
+You gain an expertise die on Engineering checks, and on artisan's tools checks and smith√≠s tools checks made to create items or make repairs.

 ### Tactical Chemistry

 At 1st level, as a bonus action, you can create one of the following items:

 * acid (vial)
-* alchemistís fire
+* alchemist√≠s fire
 * black powder charge
 * ether (flask)
 * flash bomb